-{¶43} Upon review of the record, we are unpersuaded that the trial court abused its discretion in utilizing the participation of Attorney Parrott as the guardian ad litem prior to her resignation from that role in the present case.
+{¶44} Upon review of the record, we are unpersuaded that the trial court abused its discretion in utilizing the participation and reports of Attorney Parrott as the guardian ad litem in this matter.

-{¶44} Appellant's Fourth Assignment of Error is therefore overruled.
+{¶45} Appellant's Fourth Assignment of Error is therefore overruled.

-{¶45} For the reasons stated in the foregoing opinion, the decision of the Court of
+{¶46} For the reasons stated in the foregoing opinion, the decision of the Court of